 We are an online literary journal based in New York City looking to publish work that represents the lengths (or lack thereof) people will go to in order to make money and pay the bills (to keep the lights on, for instance).
 We are looking for inspired work that showcases this, whether it be the odd jobs that keep you up at night or the night that brings you odd jobs.
 If it's funky and helped you not get evicted, tells a story about someone who made a living scraping gum off park benches, or discusses the day to day life of a desk job, we want to hear from you.
 Check out our submissions page for more details.
-While you're here, don't forget you still haven't paid your bills this month.
-You should probably get on that.

 Copyright © 2020 Whatever Keeps the Lights On - All Rights Reserved.